BLOOMINGTON, Ind. — With Indiana star freshman Noah Vonleh out of the lineup, two other Hoosiers stars elevated their game Sunday at Assembly Hall.

 The Buckeyes got to within one of the Hoosiers with 9:22 to go in the second half on Sunday, but the Hoosiers answered quickly with back-to-back 3-pointers from guard Evan Gordon and Sheehey to take a 54-47 lead.

-Ohio State would get back to within three at 53-56, but sophomore forward Hanner Mosquera-Perea caught an pass from Ferrell near the rim and made the layup while getting fouled by Ohio State’s LaQuinton Ross, who fouled out on the play with 3:33 to go.
+Ohio State would get back to within three at 53-56, but Mosquera-Perea caught a pass from Ferrell near the rim and made the layup while getting fouled by Ohio State’s LaQuinton Ross, who fouled out on the play with 3:33 to go.
 Mosquera-Perea connected on the free throw to give IU a 59-53 advantage.

 At halftime, IU was in control with a 33-25 lead.